-It is one of the most famous haunted houses in the world.
+It’s one of the most famous haunted houses in the world.
 Amityville, Long Island, where Ronald DeFeo murdered six members of his family in 1974.
 One year later the Lutz family movie into the same home.
 Shortly thereafter, they claimed that they had experienced the paranormal.
 The same house was the subject of an investigation by Ed and Lorraine Warren (yes, the Warren’s of The Conjuring series) and a bestselling non-fiction book by Jay Anson.
 When it hit theatres on July 27th, 1979, The Amityville Horror was a box office hit, marking the end of a fantastic decade for horror.
 Since its release, The Amityville Horror produced a seemingly never-ending assembly-line of inferior sequels.
 Inevitably, Michael Bay’s Platinum Dunes studio took out another mortgage on the horror classic with an unnecessary remake.

 The Amityville Horror (1979) Remains a Definitive Haunted House Film

 It’s easy to forget now but when The Amityville Horror was first released it was a huge box office success.
 For horror fans in the 1970’s and 1980’s, Amityville was the definitive haunted house film.
 Critics drew unfavourable comparisons to other occult-themed 70’s heavyweights.
 Nonetheless, Amityville pushed the haunted house subgenre forward.
 Many of the tropes we now recognize were fairly fresh when Amityville haunted theatres.

 Many of the tropes we now recognize were fairly fresh when Amityville haunted theatres.